 What is the treatment for head and neck lymphedema?

 The earlier that lymphedema is treated, the better the outcomes.
-You may be referred to a therapist to learn strategies to lower the risk of developing lymphedema, including:
+You may be referred to a therapist to learn ways to lower the risk of getting lymphedema, such as:

 - How to prevent injury and infection to the head and neck.

-- Regular exercise and maintaining a healthy weight.
+- Regular exercise and keeping a healthy weight.

 - Using proper body movement and sleeping positions.

 - Protecting your skin and keeping it moisturized.

 If you have been diagnosed with lymphedema, your treatment will most likely use complete decongestive therapy (CDT).
 CDT uses:

-- Manual lymphatic drainage: Uses a series of gentle, circular massage strokes to promote lymphatic flow.
+- Manual lymphatic drainage: A series of gentle, circular massage strokes to help with lymphatic flow.

-- Compression: Compression bands or garments are worn around the chin, face and head to provide gentle support to the soft tissues.
-The compression lessens swelling and helps the body reabsorb the extra fluid.
+- Compression: Compression bands or garments are worn around the chin, face, and head to give gentle support to the soft tissues.
+The compression lessens swelling and helps the body reabsorb (take in) the extra fluid.

 - Exercise: Strengthening of area muscles and increasing range of motion.

-- Self-Care: Learning how to lower risks and continuing of the above treatments.
+- Self-Care: Learning how to lower risks and keep up with the above treatments.